 School of Human Service Professions

-In addition to leading the School of Human Service Professions, Dr. Silver is chair of the Board of Trustees of the Widener Partnership Charter School and has been instrumental in forging the University’s international academic partnerships.
+In addition to leading the School of Human Service Professions, Dr. Silver is vice chair of the Board of Trustees of the Widener Partnership Charter School and has been instrumental in forging the University’s international academic partnerships.

 Graduate Clinical Psychology